This is the multi-page printable view of this section. Click here to print.

 💻 - Software developer

-In addition, it’s possible to add your own list of callsigns with details (and emojis) using the Settings > Data Sttings > Custom Callsign Notes option.
+In addition, it’s possible to add your own list of callsigns with details (and emojis) using the Settings > Data Settings > Custom Callsign Notes option.
 You can link to your offsite list which could include POTA friends, fellow club members etc.

 4.7 - Online and Offline